tomtitchener/RealSimpleMusic/README.md

   o With range attribute, add validation pass .. when?
 Rendering to Midi at the least,
     maybe to Lilypond as well.
   o With family attribute, group staves by family for Lilypond.
-- Multi-note instruments, e.g. piano, marimaba, vibes, etc. o Music types need for any Note to also be a Chord of multiple simultaneous notes of equal duration.
-Ugh, that's not strictly true.
-With piano, you can hang onto pitches selectively.
-So a list of notes each with its own duration all of which start at the same time. o Midi should be trivially able to render chords. o Lilypond rendering requires rhythmic spaces to cover rests for multiple staves, disposition of notes by staff -Validate Lilypond output.
+-Validate Lilypond output.
 Just assume lilypond executable exists?
   Is it possible to configure test with command-line arguments?
   Right now, there's just a list of repl commands to create Lilyond files for the